-A lot of factors go into deciding which option is best for you: condition of your teeth and level of work needed, your budget, and personal preferences.
+A lot of factors go into deciding which option is best for you: the condition of your teeth and the level of work needed, your budget, and personal preferences.

 Twenty years ago, if you were asked to think about braces, you’d be more likely to imagine the “classic” metal wires running across the front of the teeth giving you that “geek” look.
 But now, with clear aligners like Invisalign, clear ceramic braces that match the colour of the teeth, and lingual braces (attached to the back of the teeth to keep them hidden), it’s entirely possible to have braces without letting the world know.

 However, having corrective treatment as an adult can be more complicated for a number of reasons including fillings, missing teeth or other dental issues; of course, nothing that your specialist orthodontist can’t overcome.
 Also, consider that the process might be long (between 6 months to 2 years) and be a bit uncomfortable.

 Most orthodontists offer you a free initial consultation.
 Take advantage of it so you can get a better feel if it is the right practice for you.
 You will also get a better sense of what types of treatment are recommended for your particular situation.